DuckDivers/owl-carousel-2/README.txt

 4. Public Large Desktop View.
 With Featured Image and CTA Link to item.

 == Changelog ==
+= 1.2.1 =
+Fix - Admin enqueue scripts only on carousel pages/edit.

 = 1.2 =
 Add Parameter to action hooks for carousel ID.